Justice Machine: Volume one

-The characters debuted in Justice Machine #1 (June 1981), created by writer-penciler Mike Gustovich, published by the small independent publisher Noble Comics, with a cover penciled by John Byrne and inked by Gustovich.
+The characters debuted in Justice Machine #1 (June 1981), created by writer-penciller Mike Gustovich, published by the small independent publisher Noble Comics, with a cover penciled by John Byrne and inked by Gustovich.
 The Justice Machine series lasted five issues, cover-dated June 1981, Winter 1981, April 1982, Fall 1982, and Winter 1983.
 The first three issues were published in magazine format, with the fourth and fifth issues appearing in traditional comic-size format.
-(The final two issues were also flip books with another Gustovich property, Cobalt Blue).
+The final two issues were also flip books with another Gustovich property, Cobalt Blue.
 Noble Comics folded after the publication of Justice Machine #5.